COVID-19 - information and guidance for social, community, and residential care settings

 Day one is the day after symptom onset or the day after a positive test (whichever was earlier).
 Medical advice should be sought if needed.

-Find out more information on managing self-isolation of service users in SCRC settings.
+Find out more information on managing self-isolation in care homes or other social care settings.

 Testing of residents without symptoms is no longer advised and can lead to unnecessary restrictions if applied – see testing recommendations for service users.